rightjoin/fuel/docs/configuration.md

 FUEL has a powerful hierarchical configuration mode that allows you to configure all kinds of things like: middleware, cache, url structures and more.
 It works at 5 levels:

 1. Server configuration (done programmatically through code)
-2. Controller configuration (set declaratively using tag)
+2. Controller configuration (set declaratively using tags)
 3. Controller configuration (done programmatically through code)
-4. Field or Endpoint configuration (set declaratively using tag)
+4. Field or Endpoint configuration (set declaratively using tags)
 5. Field or Endpoint configuratoin (done programmatically through code)